European drought dries up rivers, kills fish, shrivels crops

 Hoffmann said observations in recent years have all been at the upper end of what the existing climate models predicted.

-The drought has caused some European countries to impose restrictions on water usage, and shipping is endangered on the Rhine and the Danube.
+The drought has caused some European countries to impose restrictions on water usage, and shipping is endangered on the Rhine and the Danube rivers.

+The Rhine, Germany’s biggest waterway, is forecast to reach critically low levels in the coming days.
+Authorities say it could become difficult for many large ships to safely navigate the river at the city of Kaub, roughly midway between Koblenz and Mainz.

+“Industries that depend on inland shipping and transport on the Rhine are of course affected, as there’s less transport capacity for raw materials or finished products,” said Bastian Klein of the German Federal Institute of Hydrology.

-The Rhine could reach critical low levels in the coming days, making the transport of goods – including coal and gasoline – increasingly difficult.
-On the Danube, authorities in Serbia have started dredging sand to deepen the waterway and keep vessels moving smoothly.
+On the Danube, authorities in Serbia have started dredging to keep vessels moving.

-In neighboring Hungary, wide parts of popular Lake Velence near Budapest, have turned into patches of dried mud, beaching small boats.
-Aeration and water circulation equipment have been installed to protect wildlife, but water quality has deteriorated to the point that a ban on swimming was imposed at one beach on weekends.
+In neighbouring Hungary, wide parts of Lake Velence near Budapest have turned into patches of dried mud, beaching small boats.
+Aeration and water circulation equipment was installed to protect wildlife, but water quality has deteriorated.
+A ban on swimming was imposed at one beach on weekends.

 Stretches of the Po, Italy’s longest river, are so low that barges and boats that sank decades ago are resurfacing.

-Even in countries like Spain and Portugal, which are used to long periods without rain, there have been major consequences.
-In the Spanish region of Andalucia, some avocado farmers have had to sacrifice hundreds of trees to save others from wilting as the Vinuela reservoir in Malaga province dropped to only 13 per cent of capacity, down 55 per cent from a year ago.
+Even countries like Spain and Portugal, which are used to long periods without rain, have seen major consequences.
+In the Spanish region of Andalucia, some avocado farmers have had to sacrifice hundreds of trees to save others from wilting as the Vinuela reservoir in Malaga province dropped to only 13% of capacity.

-Some European farmers are using water from the tap for their livestock in areas where ponds and streams have gone dry, using up to 100 liters a day per cow.
+Some European farmers are using water from the tap for their livestock when ponds and streams go dry, using up to 100 liters (26 gallons) a day per cow.

-In normally green Burgundy, home to the source of Paris’ Seine River, the grass has turned yellow-brown and tractors churn up giant clouds of dust.
+In normally green Burgundy, the source of Paris’ Seine River, the grass has turned yellow-brown and tractors churn up giant clouds of dust.

 “That is the biggest concern,” Colson said.

-EU corn production is expected to be 12.5 million tons below last year and sunflower production is projected to be 1.6 million tons lower, according to a report from S&P Global Commodity Insights.
+EU corn production is expected to be 12.5 million tons below last year and sunflower production is projected to be 1.6 million tons lower, according to S&P Global Commodity Insights.

-Colson expects at least a 30 per cent drop in corn yield, a major problem for feeding his cows.
+Colson expects at least a 30% drop in corn yields, a major problem for feeding his cows.

 “We know we’ll have to buy food … so the cows can continue producing milk,” he said.
 “From an economic point of view, the cost will be high.”